-Hello and thank you for coming around this section of my blog!
+Hello, and thank you for checking out this section of my blog!
 As the title suggests, I’ve dedicated this part to sharing my ancestral journey.
 I grew up with my birth mother’s family, and didn’t have any relationship with my birth father or his side of the family.
-I’ve spent the first 30 years of my life thinking one particular man was my biological father, and that his heritage was half-Irish and half-Italian, and I spent nearly my entire childhood without a father figure (sans the first couple years of my life where my mother was still with my legal [birth certificate] father, before they split up, only for me to be reunited with him when I started life as an adult in my 20s).
-I’ve spent the better part of my life looking for my biological father, and trying to learn more about my paternal roots.
+I’ve spent the first 30 years of my life thinking one particular man was my biological father, and that his heritage was half-Irish and half-Italian.
+I spent nearly my entire childhood without a father figure (except the first couple of years of my life, where my mom was still with my legal [birth certificate] father, before they split up, only for me to be reunited with him when I started life as an adult in my 20s).
+I’ve spent the better part of my life looking for my biological father and trying to learn more about my paternal roots.

-You’re probably wondering [or you will wonder as you read through my ancestral journey] why I’m using terms like birth mother, legal/birth certificate father, etc. If you’re confused by my use of these terms of parentage, I’ll further explain.
+You’re probably wondering why I’m using terms like birth mother, legal/birth certificate father, etc. If you’re confused by my use of these terms of parentage, I’ll further explain.
 Some people only have biological parents, and some may not only have biological parents, though their biological parents may have separated and found other partners (“stepparents”).
-Personally, I have 2 other parent types actively involved in my life, aside from the type that’s biological.
-The following technical terms you’ll see here on my blog while reading about my ancestral journey are biological/birth/natural, step, and legal/birth certificate (all are acceptable for 3 different types of parents).
+Personally, I have two other parental types actively involved in my life, aside from my biological parent.
+The following technical terms, which you’ll encounter while reading about my ancestral journey on my blog, are biological/birth/natural, step, and legal/birth certificate (all are acceptable for the three different parent types).

-Please note: when I use these terms here on my site or on any of my social media accounts (i.e. Facebook, Instagram), I DO NOT specifically use them to represent my emotional/relational connections to any of my parents.
-I also DO NOT use these terms to identify the strength of each of my bonds, as they’re all unique and special in their own way.
+Please note: When I use these terms on my site or on any of my social media platforms, I do not use them to represent my emotional or relational connections to any of my parents.
+I also do not use these terms to identify the strength of each of my bonds, as they’re all unique and special in their own way.
 Because I have multiple parent types in my life, it’s incredibly easy for many people to become confused by which mother or which father I’m referring to in conversation.
-My maternal grandmother [whom I live with and take care of] is a prime example of this.
-Anytime I talk about what my “Dad” is up to [when I forget to mention ahead of time which one I’m talking about], she always has to ask me which one, “Bio or Bob?”
-I have to admit, if I was in her shoes, I’d be just as confused too.
+My maternal grandmother (whom I live with and take care of) is a prime example of this.
+Anytime I talk about my “Dad,” when I forget to mention ahead of time which one I’m talking about, she always has to ask me, “Bio or Bob?”
+I have to admit, if I were in her shoes, I’d be just as confused.
 So, I use the terms bio/birth/natural, step, and legal/birth certificate to identify which parent I’m talking about.
 I’ve listed them each briefly below for you to have a well-rounded understanding of what they mean to me in my ancestral journey.

 BIOLOGICAL / BIRTH / NATURAL